Neptune: Exploration

 Voyager 2 is the only spacecraft that has visited Neptune.
 The spacecraft's closest approach to the planet occurred on 25 August 1989.
 Because this was the last major planet the spacecraft could visit, it was decided to make a close flyby of the moon Triton, regardless of the consequences to the trajectory, similarly to what was done for Voyager 1s encounter with Saturn and its moon Titan.
-The images relayed back to Earth from Voyager 2 became the basis of a 1989 PBS all-night program, Neptune All Night.
+The images relayed to Earth from Voyager 2 became the basis of a 1989 PBS all-night program, Neptune All Night.

 During the encounter, signals from the spacecraft required 246 minutes to reach Earth.
-Hence, for the most part, Voyager 2s mission relied on preloaded commands for the Neptune encounter.
-The spacecraft performed a near-encounter with the moon Nereid before it came within 4,400 km of Neptune's atmosphere on 25 August, then passed close to the planet's largest moon Triton later the same day.
+Hence, for the most part, Voyager 2s mission relied on planned commands for the Neptune encounter.
+The spacecraft performed a distant encounter with the moon Nereid before it came within 4,400 km of Neptune's atmosphere on 25 August, then passed close to the planet's largest moon Triton later the same day.

 The spacecraft verified the existence of a magnetic field surrounding the planet and discovered that the field was offset from the centre and tilted in a manner similar to the field around Uranus.
 Neptune's rotation period was determined using measurements of radio emissions and Voyager 2 showed that Neptune had a surprisingly active weather system.
 Six new moons were discovered, and the planet was shown to have more than one ring.
-The flyby provided the first accurate measurement of Neptune's mass which was found to be 0.5 per cent less than previously calculated.
+The flyby provided the first accurate measurement of Neptune's mass which was found to be 0.5 per cent less than had been calculated.
 The new figure disproved the hypothesis that an undiscovered Planet X acted upon the orbits of Neptune and Uranus.

 Since 2018, the China National Space Administration has been studying a concept for a pair of Voyager-like interstellar probes tentatively known as Shensuo.
 Both probes would be launched in the 2020s and take differing paths to explore opposing ends of the heliosphere; the second probe, IHP-2, would fly by Neptune in January 2038, passing only 1,000 km above the cloud tops, and potentially carry an atmospheric impactor to be released during its approach.
-Afterward, it will continue its mission throughout the Kuiper belt toward the heliosphere tail, which is so far unexplored.
+Afterwards, it will continue its mission throughout the Kuiper belt toward the heliosphere tail, which is so far unexplored.